Wednesday, 29 October 2025

 5. Molinism undermines divine simplicity and immutability.
 It makes God's knowledge partly dependent on his creation and makes his decree reactive rather than eternal and simple.

-7. Election in Molinism can only be a kind of conditional election, in that God chooses those he knows will believe when put in certain circumstances.
-This is not the unconditional election taught in the Scriptures.
+7. Election in Molinism can only be a kind of conditional and impersonal election, in that God chooses those he knows will believe when put in certain circumstances.
+This is not the unconditional election of individuals whom God loves, as taught in the Scriptures.

-We will explore these eleven objections to Molinism, from a Reformed theological viewpoint, in Part 2.
+We will explore these nine objections to Molinism, from a Reformed theological viewpoint, further in Part 2.

 Saturday, 4 October 2025